PPP Funder Terms

 - good title.

 Covenants will be extensive.
-Regular progress reports will be required during construction and during the operational phase relation to performance matters.
-Information will be required in compliance with respect of obligations and the events causing delay and other impacts upon timing must be reported.
+Regular progress reports will be required during construction and during the operational phase in relation to performance matters.
+Information will be required in compliance with respect to obligations, and the events causing delay and other impacts upon timing must be reported.

-There will be an obligation to ensure no event of default occurs and if it does to give notice.
-Insurances will be required.
-Consents etc. must be maintained in being.
+There will be an obligation to ensure no event of default occurs and, if it does, to give notice.
+Insurance will be required.
+Consents, etc., must be maintained in being.

 The project company is restricted from amending of changing project agreements, authorisation and consents without permission.